Kirsten Gillibrand: 2018

 Gillibrand was reelected to a second term in the Senate, defeating Republican Chele Chiavacci Farley with 67% of the vote.
 During a campaign debate, she pledged that she would serve out a full six-year term if reelected.
-She was endorsed by the progressive groups Indivisible and Working Families.
+She was endorsed by the progressive groups Indivisible and the Working Families Party.

+2024

+Gillibrand was reelected to a third full Senate term, defeating Republican nominee Mike Sapraicone with 58.9% of the vote.

 Senate tenure

 A member of the Democratic Party's relatively conservative Blue Dog faction while in the House, Gillibrand has moved her political positions and ideology toward a liberal, progressive position since her appointment to the Senate.
-In both cases, her views were significantly defined by the respective constituencies she served—a conservative congressional district versus the generally liberal state of New York, especially as defined by New York City.
-For example, although she had been quiet on the U.S. military's "Don't Ask, Don't Tell" policy when she was in the House, during her first 18 months in the Senate, Gillibrand was an important part of the successful campaign to repeal it.

 Gillibrand made national headlines in February 2009 for stating that she and her husband kept two guns under their bed.
 Her staff later indicated that Gillibrand no longer stored guns under her bed.

 On April 9, 2009, a combined Schumer–Gillibrand press release said that the two strongly supported a Latino being nominated to the Supreme Court at the time of the next vacancy.
 Their first choice was Sonia Sotomayor.
 The two introduced her at Sotomayor's Senate confirmation hearing in July 2009.

-During the lame duck session of the 111th Congress, Gillibrand scored two substantial legislative victories: the passage of the Don't Ask, Don't Tell Repeal Act of 2010 and the passage of the James Zadroga 9/11 Health and Compensation Act.
-Both were issues she had advocated for during that session.
-In the aftermath of these victories, Gillibrand gained a more prominent national profile.

-In March 2011, Gillibrand co-sponsored the PROTECT IP Act, which would restrict access to websites judged to be infringing copyrights, but ultimately announced she would not support the bill as-is due to wide critical public response.